Meet your panel

 Beginning her journey as a Summer Clerk, Rachel is now thriving as a Partner in our Auckland Corporate & Commercial team.
 As a previous Graduate Recruitment Partner, she discusses the ins and outs of the entire graduate recruitment process.

-Advice from our juniors
+Advice from our Clerks

 What is commercial law?